Incentive: Monetary incentives

 Monetary incentives are financial rewards given to influence behavior and align an individual's actions with those of the provider of the incentive.
 They are a type of extrinsic incentive and are common in workplaces.
 The effects of monetary incentives are often described as a "standard direct price effect" and an "indirect psychological effect."
 These two effects can act in opposite directions, sometimes reducing the very behavior the incentives are designed to encourage.
 Some research suggests that these crowding-out effects can be managed using models that account for nonstandard behavioral assumptions.
+A 2026 meta-analysis of 2,193 estimates from 88 economics experiments found that, after correction for publication bias, the mean effect of financial incentives on performance is close to zero in most field settings, with modest positive effects in laboratory experiments and when incentives are framed as losses.

 Examples of monetary incentives include profit sharing, bonuses, stock options, and paid vacation time.
 When structured effectively, they can positively influence motivation, productivity, and output at both individual and organizational levels.
 Performance-based pay, such as commission-based compensation, ties rewards to productivity or output over a defined period.
 Firms may also pay overtime wages or provide rewards for work beyond expectations.
 Expectancy theory holds that if employees believe that greater effort will lead to better performance and value the associated reward, monetary incentives can help sustain high levels of effort and reduce shirking, thereby increasing both individual and overall productivity.

 The effectiveness of monetary incentives depends on job type and task characteristics.
 In routine jobs, such as clerical or administrative work, they can help sustain consistent effort once intrinsic motivation declines.
 For difficult tasks, however, monetary incentives may have little effect on increasing performance.
+For example, in creative workplace tasks, a field experiment on employee suggestions found that rewards for approved ideas increased idea quality but did not increase the net number of submitted ideas.
 The framing of rewards can also affect their impact.
 For instance, in cadaveric organ donation, funeral aid is perceived as more ethical and socially acceptable than direct cash payments of equal value, and may increase willingness to donate.
 Firms may also use negative incentives, such as the threat of demotion or termination for poor performance, which can motivate employees when they perceive their careers to be at risk.